AMWA-TV/bcp-003/best-practice-authorisation.md

 The `iat` (issued at) claim MAY be included in the token.
 As with the `exp` claim this claim uses UTC.
 API implementations MUST reject a token where the iat claim is greater than the current UTC time.
-Authorisation servers SHOULD NOT issue a token with an `iat` claim that is significantly greater or less than the UTC time at which the token is issued.
+Authorisation Servers SHOULD NOT issue a token with an `iat` claim that is significantly greater or less than the UTC time at which the token is issued.

 #### Private Claims